cfoxy17/CompileAnyVersionPython/README.md

 -You can have the pycomp folder be located anywhere and it will still work (e.g. the desktop, c drive, doesn’t matter.)

--Tells you if the input folder is empty

--Tells you if the output folder is not an existing directory

--Tells you what version of python you’re compiling

--Tells you if the input is not an existing file or directory

 ----------------------------------------------------------------------------

 pycomp.bat can be called in any of the following 5 ways:

 1.	you put your .py files in the Input folder & double click pycomp.bat